tristankrass/weatherApp/README.md

 1. Get your weather information about your current location
 2. Search for different weather forecasts.
 3. 5-day forecast
-4. Ability to save your favourite locations
+4. Ability to save your favourite locations (Currently saves to localstorage)
 5. Navigate using the google maps API

 ## Tech stack